acmenezes/container-the-hard-way/docs/03-container_layer.md

 drwxr-xr-x    1 root     root            78 Sep 11 13:58 var

 ```
-Look that you can run Alpine exclusive things like apk:
+Look that you can run Alpine exclusive binaries from it's shell such as apk:
 ```
 apk --help